 Lopez Report, p.
 142

-One of the most over looked documents that was born of the House Select Committee on Assassinations in the late 1970’s is the Lopez Report.
-That is mainly due to it being classified by reason of National Security for almost 30 years.
-The product of two young lawyers, Ed Lopez and Dan Hardway were sent to Mexico City by one of the HSCA lead investigators Gaeton Fonzi, to it investigate Oswald’s time there in the months before the assassination took place.
-Their declassified report, coined by Vince Bugliosi as a "giant dud" is hardly that—only a dud to the misinformed or in Bugliosi’s case, those who want to ignore the truth on one of the great crimes of the twentieth century.
+One of the most overlooked documents that was born of the House Select Committee on Assassinations in the late 1970’s is the Lopez Report.
+That is mainly due to it being classified by National Security for almost 30 years.
+The product of two young lawyers, Ed Lopez and Dan Hardway were sent to Mexico City by one of the HSCA lead investigators Gaeton Fonzi, to investigate Oswald’s time there in the months before the assassination took place.
+Their declassified report, coined by Vince Bugliosi as a "giant dud" is hardly that—only a dud to the misinformed or in Bugliosi’s case, those who want to ignore the truth of one of the great crimes of the twentieth century.

 Known as Oswald’s Mexico Mystery Tour, this phase of Kennedy assassination research is filled with cloak and danger deeds, odd happenings and coincidences, Oswald impersonators, missing tapes, straight out lying by top CIA officials, and Oswald’s own peculiar behavior.
 Like many areas of this investigation, none of it makes any sense at first glance, and becomes an exercise in bewilderment.
 Only until the circumstantial facts start piling up that Oswald was more than a long nut loser, and more of a man on a mission for clandestine services, do things begin to make a bit of sense.
 Though it is still a mysterious undertaking.